novalagung/learndevops/en/kubernetes-minikube-deployment-service-horizontal-autoscale.md

       app: my-app

   # template describes the pods that will be created.
-  #
-  # pods are the smallest, most basic deployable objects in Kubernetes.
-  # A Pod represents a single instance of a running process in your cluster.
-  # pods contain one or more containers, such as Docker containers.
   template:

     # put a label on the pods as `my-app`.